nusairc/capstoneprojectawscloudarch/README.md

 # Step 5: Create an Application Load Balancer
 - Create target group
-- Create an auto scaling group
+- Create an auto scaling group ( if you face instance failing errors untick the healthchecks of ELB when creating ASG )
 - Lunch Web Instances in the private subnet
-# make sure the Target group is directed to instance (its not shown in above video , it may give you error)
+# make sure the Target group is directed to our instance (its not shown in above video , it may give you error like page wont display.
 # Step 6: Importing the data into the RDS database
  _Importing the data into the RDS database instance from CLoud9 or by accessing the web instance via bastion host
  1. get the SQLDump file: